espejoserna/espejoserna/content/courses/filociencia/Semana-7.md

 through experience.
 Once a single falsifying instance counters a proposition, the proposition should be rejected.
 On the other hand, a proposition is not scientific if it does not have the poten- tial for falsification.
 Continuous attempts to falsify statements make the scientific process rigor- ous.
 Truth is achieved when we have exhausted all attempts at falsifying a proposition.
-(Meleis,  Theoretical Nursing: Development and Progress, 2011)
+(Meleis,  Theoretical Nursing: Development and Progress, 2011) p.
+151

 ## Las limitaciones del falsacionismo